Pianos made by: Thüringer Pianoforte GmbH, Eisenberg, Germany; and Parsons Music Ltd., China.

 Wilh.
 Steinberg pianos are made in two levels of quality.
 The higher-quality level is the Signature series.
 These pianos are made in Germany with actions by Renner and keyboards by Kluge.
 Cabinets for the verticals are made by Thüringer Pianoforte in its own facilities; grand cabinets are supplied by Parsons Music.
 “Amadeus” and “Passione” are Signature series models that have special cabinet styles.

-The lower-cost models, known as the P line (model numbers beginning with P), were formerly made under the Eisenberg brand name, a name no longer in use.
-P-line models are entirely made by Parsons Music in China using Thüringer designs.
+The lower-cost models, known as the Performance series (model numbers beginning with P), were formerly made under the Eisenberg brand name, a name no longer in use.
+Performance series models are entirely made by Parsons Music in China using Thüringer designs.

 Warranty: 5 years, parts and labor, to original purchaser.